-COLUMBUS – Last summer, on average more than 51,360 Ohio children received free meals on a daily basis through the Summer Food Service Program (SFSP).
-More than 3.7 million meals were provided for children during the course of the summer.
-This year, the Ohio Department of Education (ODE) wants to see the number grow and is looking for local sponsors and sites to operate the program.
+COLUMBUS, OH – Nearly 60,000 Ohio children received a free meal each day last summer through the Summer Food Service Program.
+More than 3.7 million meals were provided for children during the summer, an average 59,924 Ohio children per day.
+This year, the Ohio Department of Education wants to increase the number of children served and is looking for local sponsors and sites to operate the program.

 Nonprofit organizations offering summer activities for low-income youth or children living in low-income areas are encouraged to apply for the 2014 program.

 The Summer Food Service Program was created to ensure that children between the ages of 1 and 18 can continue to receive nutritious meals during the summer school break, when they do not have access to school lunches or breakfasts.
 Children with disabilities who have an approved Individual Education Plan (IEP) may participate through age 21.

 “It is important to ensure that Ohio children receive a nutritious meal each day even when school is not in session,” said Ohio Superintendent of Public Instruction Dr. Richard A. Ross.
 “Children must have the proper nourishment to learn, play and grow.”